We may earn commission from the links in this post

 Mush the half of avocado and feta cheese together, until you get a nice, creamy, even spread.

 When your yam noodles are done cooling, remove the paper.
 Put a skillet once more over medium heat, add a tablespoon of olive oil, and very carefully tap your yam buns out of ramekins and onto the skillet.
 Cook buns for 4 minutes on one side, then flip, and cook for 3 more minutes.

 Smear the buns with the avo-feta spread, place the turkey breast on the bottom bun, and then add tomato, onions and kale.
 Top it off with the other bun.

 3. Autumn twist ham & brie

-Ever since we got a Panini press, we’ve been putting everything and anything into it – we reheated pizza, we grilled veggies and shrimps, but we never made sandwiches.
+Ever since we got a Panini press, we’ve been putting everything and anything into it – we reheated pizza from our pizza oven, we grilled veggies and shrimps, but we never made sandwiches.
 So, I had to try and make them.
 Perfect autumn sandwiches with brie, smoked ham, caramelized onion and apple are below.

 5 thin slices of brie